rantsandruse/pytorch_lstm_05llm/README.md

 - **Fine-tuning very large models** (>1B parameters)

 ### Conclusion
 This concludes our "PyTorch with NLP in Five Days" journey, which took me three years to finish (and end up scrambling to catch up).
-We've evolved from basic text processing (Day 1) through traditional ML (Days 2-3) and neural networks (Day 4) to parameter-efficient transformer fine-tuning and calling commerical LLM API (Day 5).
-Day1-Day4 code was entirely handwritten, where as Day5 was ~99% vibe-coded.
+We've evolved from basic neural networks training (Day 1) to parameter-efficient transformer fine-tuning and calling commerical LLM API (Day 5).
+Day1-Day4 code was entirely handwritten, whereas Day5 was ~99% vibe-coded.

 This may not be much of an prediction, but I believe that large model capabilities will continue to advance, while small, on-device models are becoming increasingly powerful.